-Select a sample of cash disbursements and test at least 25 transactions and 50% of the total amount of expenditures for the following attributes:
+Select a sample of cash disbursements based on auditor judgment and test using the following attributes:

 - a) Determine that amount recorded as disbursed agrees to adequate supporting documentation.
 Verify that amount, payee, date and description agree to the vendor's invoice, purchase order, contact and canceled check, as appropriate. - b) Determine that disbursements were properly authorized and approved in compliance with the budget, legal requirements and established policies and procedures. - c) Determine that the bid process (or request for proposal process if applicable), purchase order, contracts and agreements were processed in accordance with the New Mexico Procurement Code (Section 13-1-28 through 13-1-199 NMSA 1978) and State Purchasing Regulations (1.4.1 NMAC) and Regulations Governing the Per Diem and Mileage Act (2.42.2 NMAC).